 Mix all the ingredients into a pan and warm them through on a moderate heat, stirring regularly.
 Soon it will start to become like a thick sauce, then come away from the side a little and start to resemble mashed potatoes.
 Just after this stage, when it looks like a play dough, turn off the heat and turn the clay onto a surface or into a bowl and leave it for a few minutes to cool a little (but not too long or it begins to dry out.)

-When it is bare able to touch, start to knead it until it becomes smooth and pliable, just like play dough.
+When it is bareable to touch, start to knead it until it becomes smooth and pliable, just like play dough.
 This should happen quite quickly.

-Cakie did this all semi-independently, , including stirring the mixture n the pan (with me keeping a close eye!)
+Cakie did this all semi-independently , including stirring the mixture in the pan (with me keeping a close eye!)
 She rolled the dough out to about 1/2 – 1 cm thick and then started to cut out various shapes, including lots of different sized snowflakes using these snowflake cutters.
 Once they were made we transferred them to a baking sheet and made holes in the top of each one for threading twine through later on, using a straw.

 Then we left them overnight to dry and the next day they were smooth and hard, ready for some glitter glue!
 We worked together to add dots of silver glitter glue all over the snowflakes and left them to dry again.
 Then we threaded each on with elastic and added some clear beads for extra sparkle!
 They are now on our tree and looks so pretty.
 We will probably make some more before Christmas arrives as gifts for our friends.